openepcis/openepcis-document-converter/README.md

 ## SPI based approach for building Default or Custom context/namespaces

 In our OpenEPCIS document converter project, we leverage the Java Service Provider Interface (SPI) to enhance modularity and extendability.
-SPI is a powerful feature of the Java platform that allows for service provider modules to be discovered and loaded at runtime.
+SPI is a Java platform feature that allows for service provider modules to be discovered and loaded at runtime.
 It's like using plug-and-play feature for the code logic, where the system can recognize and work with these accessories automatically.
 This approach enables our application to be more flexible and scalable by abstracting the core logic of converting documents and allowing for customization without altering the original codebase.